Johann Heinrich Jung

 Johann Heinrich Jung (12 September 1740, in Grund – 2 April 1817, in Karlsruhe), better known by his assumed name Heinrich Stilling, was a German author.
+He is often called by both surnames as "Jung-Stilling".

 Life

 He was born in the village of Grund (now part of Hilchenbach) in Westphalia.
 His father, Wilhelm Jung, a schoolmaster and tailor, was the son of Eberhard Jung, charcoal burner, and his mother was Johanna Dorothea née Fischer, the daughter of Moritz Fischer, a poor clergyman and alchemist.
 Jung became at his father's wish a schoolmaster and tailor.

 After various teaching appointments he went in 1768 to study medicine at the University of Strasbourg.
 There he met Goethe, who introduced him to Herder.
 In the second volume of his autobiography Dichtung und Wahrheit.
 Aus meinem Leben, Goethe discusses Jung.

 In 1772 Jung settled at Elberfeld as physician and oculist, and soon became celebrated for cataract operations.
 He performed over 3,000 cataract operations during his lifetime.
 In 1778 he accepted an appointment as lecturer on agriculture, technology, commerce and veterinary medicine in the newly established College of Cameralism (Hohe Kameral-Schule) at Kaiserslautern, a post which he continued to hold when the school was absorbed into the University of Heidelberg in 1784.

 In 1787, he was appointed professor of economic, financial and statistical studies at the University of Marburg.
 In 1803, he resigned his professorship and returned to Heidelberg, where he remained until 1806, when he was granted a pension by Charles Frederick, Grand Duke of Baden, and moved to Karlsruhe, where he resided until his death in 1817.

 He was married three times, and fathered thirteen children.

 His granddaughter Elise von Jung-Stilling was painter and founder of private painting school in Riga.